netlabufjf/NWDAF_ml/README.md

 source pyvenv/bin/activate
 ```

 2. Move the input PCAP files to ./pcap/input or edit the path in the scripts

+**NOTE:** For more information on the directory structure, check the `pcap-folder-dir-tree` files on [this page](https://doi.org/10.5281/zenodo.15473394)

 3. Execute the steps to extract the PCAP data and obtain some statistics
 ```